tungsten wedding band close up — tungsten rings pros and cons

 Can tungsten rings be removed in an emergency?

 Yes, and faster than gold or platinum.
 Tungsten carbide can be cracked off using standard vice-grip pliers in an emergency room.
 Gold rings require specialised ring cutters, which takes longer.
-The "shattering" property of tungsten is actually a safety advantage in medical situations.
+The "cracking" property of tungsten is actually a safety advantage in medical situations.

 Is tungsten better than titanium for a wedding band?